Creating your own config files

 ],

-Here you will now define what constitutes a buy/sell signal by creating relationships between declared objects in the features
+Here you will now define what constitutes a buy/sell signal by creating relationships between declared objects in the features section.

 Let's walk through the two parts